Cox Media Group: Controversy

-Cox Radio
+Radio stations

-Cox Media Group owns, operates or provides sales and marketing services to 57 stations in 20 markets.
-This radio portfolio includes 15 AM stations and 71 FM stations.
+Cox Media Group owns, operates or provides sales and marketing services to 50 stations in 10 markets.
+This radio portfolio includes nine AM stations and forty-one FM stations.

 Cox Radio became a public company, majority owned by Cox Enterprises, in 1996.
 Around April 2009, Cox Enterprises proposed a US$69-million takeover offer of Cox Radio.
 The offer expired on May 1, 2009.
 The offer was later raised to $4.80 a share, and the expiration was pushed to May 13.
 The offer was accepted, and the acquisition was completed on June 1.